tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * What is GitHub?

-  **Answer:** GitHub is a web-based file-hosting service—and one of many vendors using git—for file version control.
+  **Answer:** GitHub is a web-based file-hosting service—and one of many vendors that use git—for file version control.

 * Why is git important?